FlowFuse/website/src/blog/2023/09/dashboard-notebook-layout.md

     - community
 ---

-Whilst we're still busy backporting through the existing Dashboard 1.0 features, we did want to highlight some new features we've built in Dashboard 2.0.
+Whilst we're still busy backporting through the existing Dashboard 1.0 features, we did want to highlight some new features we've built in Dashboard 2.0 released this week.

 <!--more-->